background

 Align your post-sales team with the main business goal (implement a North Star Metric).
 Once this is done, your CS team can have more clarity while creating new retention and growth strategies.
 But internal sync is just the first step.

 Your business needs to track your customer’s roadmaps and growth trajectory on an ongoing basis.
-Your product needs to take their shifting business goals into account, while also communicating all shortcomings you may have in meeting the new requirements.
+In response to their changing business goals, your product should adapt while being transparent about any limitations it may have in meeting the new requirements.
 Even the toughest customers appreciate honesty and transparency.
 Align the value you are providing with the customer’s expectations.

 Here are some churn rate analysis calculation methods in use today: